It’s high time we start talking about how to avoid SARS brutality in Nigeria.

 When the arrest is even illegal, note that every other thing that follows will also be illegal.

 Expect them to seize your phone and look through it to find something to incriminate you.

-They have no rights to do that but if you drag this with them when there is no backup, you’re complicating the issue.
+They have no rights to do to search your phones but if you drag this with them when there is no backup, you’re endangering your life.